frederickaplan/fdh/files/PART1/fdh-1-5.md

 - 2) Finding commons is a process of governance.
 If large-scale project do not find commons, they will be go to war.

 #### Contents
-1. Introduction: Two worlds in one
+>1.
+Introduction: Two worlds in one
-2. Defining the Commons
+>2.
+Defining the Commons
-> 2.1.
+>> 2.1.
 The distinctions in Roman law // 2.2.
 Tragedy of the enclosures vs. Tragedy of the commons //
-3. Public domain
+>3.
+Public domain vs. industrial intellectual property
+>> 3.1.
+The public domain // 3.2.
+Focus: Intellectual property during the digital revolution (Von Neumann vs. Eckert and Mauchly dispute) // 3.3.
+Industry and the extension of intellectual property //
+> 4. Voluntary creation of commons
+>> 4.1.
+Focus: The AT&T vs. UNIX dispute // 4.2.
+Richard Stallman: GNU // 4.3.
+Linus Torvalds: Linux and Git // 4.4.
+Lawrence Lessig: Creative Commons //
+> 5. Grey areas in copyrighting cultural objects
+>> 5.1 Copyright overreaching // 5.2.
+Copyright communication: The twelve rights statements //
+> 6. Frontal collision
+>> 6.1.
+Focus: The United States vs. Aaron Swartz case // 6.2.
+Intellectual property at the worldwide scale //
+> 7. Governing with the commons
+> 8. Conclusion
+>>8.1.
+Summary // 8.2.
+In the next chapter //
 ---
 ## 1. Introduction: Two worlds in one